t0mer/green-api-custom-notifier/README.md

 notify:
   - platform: greenapi
     name: greenapi
-    instance_id:  #Set the instanceid
+    instance_id:  #REQUIRED: Set the instanceid
-    token:  #Set the greenapi token.
+    token:  #REQUIRED: Set the greenapi token.
+    target:  #OPTIONAL!
+Set the detault target.
+If you set the default target here, you won't have to specify it again in your service calls.
 ```

 * instance_id is the Green API instance id.